Taniage96/Film-Junky-Union/README.md

-# Film Review Sentiment Analysis
+# Film Junky Union - Automated Movie Review Classification

-## Project Description
+## Project Overview

-Film Junky Union, a cutting-edge community for classic movie enthusiasts, is developing a system to filter and categorize movie reviews.
-Your objective is to train a model to automatically detect negative reviews.
-To achieve this, you will use a labeled IMDB movie review dataset to build a model that classifies reviews as positive and negative.
-It should achieve an F1 score of at least 0.85.
+Film Junky Union, a new and innovative community for classic film enthusiasts, aims to develop a system for filtering and categorizing movie reviews.
+This project focuses on training a model to automatically detect negative reviews using an IMDB movie review dataset.
+The goal is to build a robust classifier that accurately distinguishes between positive and negative reviews, enhancing the user experience on the platform.

-## Project Instructions
+## Methodology

-1. Load the data.
-2. Preprocess the data, if necessary.
-3. Perform exploratory data analysis and draw your conclusion about class imbalance.
-4. Perform data preprocessing for modeling.
-5. Train at least three different models on the training dataset.
-6. Test the models on the test dataset.
-7. Write some reviews and classify them with all the models.
-8. Find the differences between the test results of the models in the previous two points.
-Try to explain them.
-9. Show your findings.

-## Data Description
+### Data Preprocessing

-The data is stored in the file `imdb_reviews.tsv`.

-The data was provided by Andrew L. Maas, Raymond E. Daly, Peter T. Pham, Dan Huang, Andrew Y. Ng, and Christopher Potts.
-(2011).
-Learning Word Vectors for Sentiment Analysis.
-The 49th Annual Meeting of the Association for Computational Linguistics (ACL 2011).

-Here are the selected fields described:

-* `review`: the text of the review
-* `pos`: the target, '0' for negative and '1' for positive
-* `ds_part`: 'train'/'test' for the train/test part of the dataset, respectively
+* **Data Loading:** IMDB movie reviews were loaded from a TSV file into a Pandas DataFrame.
+* **Text Preprocessing:**
+    * Lowercasing: Converted all text to lowercase.
+    * Tokenization: Split text into individual words or tokens.
+    * Lemmatization: Reduced words to their base or dictionary form.
+    * Stop Words Removal: Eliminated common words that do not contribute significantly to the meaning.
+* **Feature Engineering:**
+    * TF-IDF Vectorization: Transformed textual data into numerical features using Term Frequency-Inverse Document Frequency.

+### Model Selection

+* **Baseline Models:**
+    * Logistic Regression
+    * LightGBM
+    * Dummy Classifier (for baseline comparison)
+* **Advanced Models:**
+    * Neural Network (TensorFlow/Keras)
+    * BERT (Bidirectional Encoder Representations from Transformers) using the `transformers` library.

+### Training and Evaluation

+* **Data Splitting:** The dataset was divided into training and testing subsets.
+* **Cross-Validation:** Stratified KFold cross-validation was employed to ensure consistent model performance across different data segments.
+* **Hyperparameter Tuning:** Grid search was used to optimize model hyperparameters.
+* **Evaluation Metrics:**
+    * Accuracy
+    * Precision
+    * Recall
+    * F1 Score
+    * AUC-ROC